This simple vegan soup is a riff on Cucumber Vichyssoise, one of the old favourites in my

 2 tbsp (15 mL) chopped watercress leaves

 In medium pan, heat stock, cucumbers, watercress, potato and 2 tsp (10 mL) salt on medium.
-When mixture comes to boil, cover, turn heat to low and simmer 30 minutes, or until vegetables are very tender.
+When stock comes to boil, cover and reduce heat to low.
+Simmer 30 minutes, or until vegetables are very soft.

 Using blender, purée in batches.
-Transfer to storage tub with tight lid.
-Cool briefly, then refrigerate several hours or overnight, until chilled.
+Transfer to storage tub.
+Cool to lukewarm.
+Cover and refrigerate several hours or overnight, until chilled.

-Before serving, adjust salt and stir in soy milk.
+Before serving, stir in soy milk.
+Adjust salt.
 Garnish with watercress leaves.

 Makes 8 cups (2 L).